Skip to main content

 To delete an API key:

-1. Go to Settings > API Keys
+1. Go to Account > API Keys

-3. Click the three-dot menu icon
+3. Click the trash icon

-5. Confirm the deletion
+4. Confirm the deletion

 When you delete an API key, it stops working immediately.
 Any applications or services using that key will start receiving authentication errors.
 Make sure to update your applications before deleting keys.